jhkim-econ/jhkim-econ.github.io/_pages/about.md

 After completing a B.A. in Economics and Business Administration at Seoul National University, I served as an economic analyst at the [National Assembly Budget Office (NABO)](https://korea.nabo.go.kr/naboEng/main/main.do), Korea’s leading nonpartisan institution for fiscal policy research and economic analysis.

-At NABO, I collaborated with PhD-level economists to lead evaluations of budget programs and conduct economic analyses of structural challenges.
-Later, as a senior budget analyst for the Special Committee on Budget and Accounts, I authored independent research reports on pressing issues in public finance, with a particular focus on budget oversight and the moral hazard associated with policy implementation.
+At NABO, I led evaluations of budget programs and conducted economic analyses of structural challenges in collaboration with PhD-level economists.
+As a senior analyst for the Special Committee on Budget and Accounts, I authored independent reports on public finance, with a focus on budget oversight and moral hazard in policy implementation.

 In 2025, my primary motivation lies in advancing independent economic inquiry, even in the absence of institutional affiliation, as evidenced by the working papers currently in progress.